Linkurious/documentation-resources/Plugins/Configuration Migration Plugin/README.md

 ### Service Account Recommendations

-The *Service Account* will be used both for *export* and *import* activities.
+The *Service Account* is the user used both for export and import activities implying that:
-It could be different among the various instances, however it is suggested to reuse the same username (and possible different password) for an easier management.
+* any operation will be executed with the security permissions of the *Service Account*;

-The *export* is restricted by security access to the item accessible from the *Service Account*.
+* any change made to the system will be tracked with the name of the *Service Account* (e.g. when creating or updating a query the system will show: *updated by* and the reference of the *Service Account*).

-Because of this, the recommendation is to associate this account to the `Admin` built-in group and to every custom groups defined in the system.
+If the `saUsernameOrEmail` parameter is not specified (default configuration), the user connected to Linkurious Enterprise at the moment of the operation will be used as *Service Account*.

-Consider also to share the configurations (queries, etc.) only with `Custom Groups` and not built-in group.
+While it is safe to not specify a *Service Account*, it could be helpful to specify one to differentiate in the system the activities done via this plugin versus the manual changes done by the admin user.
+In this configuration, the [Audit Trail](#audit-trail) of this plugin will still allow to identify the real user triggering the action.

-Using this configuration avoids any problem related to access rights during the export phase.
+If a custom *Service Account* is configured, it could be different among the various instances, however it is suggested to reuse the same username (and possibly different passwords) for an easier management.
+The *Service Account* account should also have the correct access rights that by default requires the built-in *Admin* role, lower securities can be granted in case the plugin is configured to work on a limited [scope](#data-migration-scope).

 ## How to use the plugin